yft22/sec-gate-oidc/docs/1-architecture-presentation.md

 afb-sec-gate-oidc is an afb-binder-v4 extension.
 It leverages binder hooking capabilities to enforce authentication from an external authority (IDP) to allow/deny HTTP/REST/WEBsocket requests.

-Hooked input request can be checked again:
+Hooked input request can be checked against:

 * LOA (Level Of Assurance) defines the level of trust you have in a given external authentication source.
 There is no standard to define LOA.
 Nevertheless most people loosely map it on NIST definition: